willnorris/imageproxy/docs/url-signing.md

 ## Language Examples

 Here are examples of calculating signatures in a variety of languages.
 These demonstrate the HMAC-SHA256 bits, but not the option canonicalization.
+In each example, the remote URL `https://octodex.github.com/images/codercat.jpg` is signed using a signature key of `secretkey`.

 See also the [imageproxy-sign tool](/cmd/imageproxy-sign).